balionis-arvydas/balionis-java/balionis-java5/README.md

             subject to the following constraints: cannot pick numbers which are adjacent in position in the array.
 6) MyApp6 - use operators +, - , *, /, and || to get the maximum and minimum of two numbers.
 7) MyApp7 - design an algorithm to check if a graph is hamiltonian or not.
+8) MyApp8 - to find the pieces of land (aka islands).

 # Build
 ```